ysyk2021/your-ultimate-interview-guide-master-the-art-of-interviewing-and-get-the-job/src/chapter-9-2.md

-Chapter 2: Strategies for Staying Top-of-Mind with Hiring Managers
+Strategies for Staying Top-of-Mind with Hiring Managers
 ==================================================================

 In the competitive job market, it's crucial to stay top-of-mind with hiring managers throughout the hiring process.
 This chapter explores effective strategies that will help you maintain visibility and leave a lasting impression on potential employers.